 Before you start promoting your page and following people, make sure to have some content already uploaded.
 Having a couple of pictures posted will show any visitors an insight into your business, profile and future content.
 This will then encourage them to follow you back.

 Be actively promoting your social media, whether it is telling friends and family to follow and spread the word or asking your clients for a follow.
 Be proactive in trying to build a following.

 Once you start gaining followers, you should really curate a posting schedule.
 The key to success on social media, especially Instagram is the consistency.
-Being consistent in uploading quality content will help you engage with your followers as well as increase your number of followers.
+Being consistent in uploading quality content will help you engage with your followers.
+Consistently uploading quality content will help increase your number of followers.

 When uploading to Instagram, add personality to your content with witty or informative captions, and make sure to always use hashtags on your uploads in order increase your reach.
 Make sure that you are using relevant hashtags, which will help relevant people find you.